 The next choice is to rent a server.
 But again you’re limited by rentals as they do not allow for the modifications and preferences you may want to set up on your very own server.

 The preferred option then is to buy your own dedicated server.
 This is a fairly technical option and isn’t going to be as simple as pressing the on button and playing.
-It will take a bit of setup and can cost up to £100 per month, but is well worth the investment in time and money if you have a dedicated team that are willing to share that load with you.
+It will take a bit of setup and can cost up to £100 per month, but is well worth the investment in time and money if you have a dedicated team that is willing to share that load with you.

 Having bought the dedicated server it is then about working out exactly the games you’re going to want to play on them.
 Rather annoyingly there’s not a one-size-fits-all solution to this issue as each game dev will have built their games in a different way thus demanding different methods of patching over your own dedicated gaming server.

-Fortunately a lot of games are fairly easy to configure.
+Fortunately, a lot of games are fairly easy to configure.
 Below are just some examples:

-It’s undoubtedly one of the easiest set ups.
+It’s undoubtedly one of the easiest setups.
 All you need to do is head to the Minecraft site and download their server software.
 And that’s basically that.
 You’re ready to go and play block-building god.

 This command line program allows the dedicated server admin the ability to setup software such as dedicated servers, without requiring you to install the Steam Client.
 You’ll need to know the app ID of the program you’re planning to download.